 DepositAuth enabled can receive Payment transactions for small amounts of XRP (equal or less than the minimum account reserve) if their current XRP balance is below the account reserve.

 Also fixes a bug in the EscrowCreate and PaymentChannelCreate transactions where they mistakenly enforced the Disallow XRP flag, which is meant to be a non-binding advisory flag.
 (By not enforcing Disallow XRP in the ledger itself an account can still receive the necessary XRP to meet its account reserve and pay transaction costs.)

 Provides users of deposit authorization with a way to preauthorize specific senders so those senders are allowed to send payments directly.

 Adds a new transaction type, DepositPreauth for adding or removing preauthorization, and a DepositPreauth ledger object type for tracking preauthorizations from one account to another.
 Adds a JSON-RPC command,

 deposit_authorized, to query whether an account is authorized to send payments directly to another.

 Adds sanity checks to transaction processing to ensure that certain conditions are always met.
 This provides an extra, independent layer of protection against bugs in transaction processing that could otherwise cause exploits and vulnerabilities in the XRP Ledger.
-Ripple expects to add more invariant checks in future versions of
+Future versions of

 Introduces two new transaction error codes,